 Unusually, the kit provides caterpillars for the Large White butterfly.
 I say ‘unusual’, because all the butterfly kits I’ve experienced provide caterpillars for the Painted Lady butterfly.
 So that’s nice to see.
-Obviously the Large White is resident to the UK and across Europe.
+Obviously, the Large White is resident in the UK and across Europe.

 The habitat is slightly different to many others on the market.
 It does have a couple of mesh sides for the caterpillars to climb, with all other sides being clear plastic to see inside more easily.
 There’s the usual zip access on the top.

 The difference is the fact it unfolds to be a cube, unlike most others which tend to be taller and cylinder shaped.
 It doesn’t make any difference to the outcome, it’s just an observation.